Palace Theatre, Melbourne: Theatre

 The cinema was reopened as a theatre in 1971.
 It featured a 39-week season of the musical Hair from 1971 to 1972.
 The life of the theatre was short-lived, as in 1974 it was converted back into a cinema and renamed the Palace Theatre for the first time since 1916.

 Church

-In 1980 the cinema was sold to the Melbourne Revival Centre, a Pentecostal church headquartered in Melbourne.
+In 1980 the theatre was sold to the Melbourne Revival Centre, a Pentecostal church headquartered in Melbourne.
 It became a major venue for their services, which involved theatre productions.

 Night Club

-The next sale resulted in a major refurbishment by the Melbourne architectural firm Biltmoderne.
-In 1987 the building was transformed into the Metro Nightclub.
+The next sale resulted in a major refurbishment by the Melbourne architectural firm Biltmoderne, transforming it into the Metro Nightclub in 1987.
 The Metro was described in 2006 as having a "classy, intimate VIP lounge in Gods Bar along with the funky Fish Bowl on the mezzanine level providing electrifying views of the Main Room below, all available for your partying pleasure."